ricardoTellezA/Seguro/README.md

 Configuration and Deployment ❄️
-1.Clone the project
+1. Clone the project
-2.Open your code editor
+2. Open your code editor
-3.Open the project in your code editor
+3. Open the project in your code editor

 ## Built with 🛠️